Prehistoric Indonesia: Neolithic

 The polished stone tools of Neolithic culture, such as polished stone axes and stone hoes, were developed by the Austronesian people in the Indonesian archipelago.
 Also during the Neolithic period, large stone structures of the megalithic culture flourished in archipelago.

 Megalithic

 People on Nias Island in Indonesia move a megalith to a construction site, circa 1915.
 Digitally restored.

-The Indonesian archipelago is the host of Austronesian megalith cultures both past and present.
+The Indonesian archipelago is the host of Austronesian megalith cultures, both past and present.
 Several megalith sites and structures are also found across Indonesia.
-Menhirs, dolmens, stone tables, ancestral stone statues, and step pyramid structure called Punden Berundak were discovered in various sites in Java, Sumatra, Sulawesi, and the Lesser Sunda Islands.
+Menhirs, dolmens, stone tables, ancestral stone statues, and a step pyramid structure called Punden Berundak were discovered in various sites in Java, Sumatra, Sulawesi, and the Lesser Sunda Islands.

-Cipari megalith site also in West Java displayed monolith, stone terraces, and sarcophagus.
-The Punden step pyramid is believed to be the predecessor and basic design of later Hindu-Buddhist temples structure in Java after the adoption of Hinduism and Buddhism by the native population.
-The 8th century Borobudur and 15th-century Candi Sukuh featured the step-pyramid structure.
+The Cipari megalith site in West Java displayed monolith, stone terraces, and sarcophagus.
+The Punden step pyramid is believed to be the predecessor of later Hindu-Buddhist temples in Java.
+The 8th century Borobudur and 15th-century Candi Sukuh featured a step-pyramid structure.